FLYING taildraggers 1950-2003

 * CLICK on the red websites in the narrative for more information.

-You can leave a comment at the end of any subject, like this one: click on the slanted pencil.
+You can leave a comment at the end of any segment, like this one: click on the slanted pencil.

 * ENLARGE A PHOTO...
 Just click on it.

-The fake date on each subject is to force the 13 subjects to be in the order shown.
+The fake date on each segment is to force the 13 chapters or segments to be in the order shown.

 You can read some of my other travel blogs by clicking on: